lucifer47C/Deploy-a-Website-in-AWS-EC2/WordPress Website/Traditional.md

  - We need to follow some steps to create our instance.
    * Instance machine image with the OS version will want for our project.
 I will choose **Ubuntu**.
    * We need to choose the instance configuration like CPU and memory.
    * We need to define the security group AWS already sets the SSH port to be used for all sources IP defined by 0.0.0.0/0.
-We will create a new rule to use the HTTP and HTTPS ports from any source to make our WordPress website available and accessible by HTTP/HTTPS URLs in a Web browser.
+We will create a new rule to use HTTP and
+     HTTPS ports from any source to make our WordPress website available and accessible by HTTP/HTTPS URLs in a Web browser.
    * Create the key pair.
 Key Pair is a secure key we will need to access our instance later.
    * We need to define storage for our instance.
    * We can define some tags.